suheelyousuf/ReFreshFQ/README.md

 # ReFreshFQ: A GUI based tool for the preprocessing of FastQ files

-In Next Generation Sequencing (NGS) data analyses, some primary preprocessing of sequences data is needed before these sequences go for analysis in different tools or pipelines.
-These manipulations or preprocessing tasks includes finding a particular sequence pattern, changing file format , statistics of data within files, merging of files, per read quality control(QC), adapter trimming, quality filtering, per-read quality cutting etc. To ease these tasks, we developed a Graphical User Interface (GUI) based software suite that will help the scientists and researchers in manipulations of FASTQ files with ease.
-The ReFreshFQ is a containerized tool that makes it easy-to-install and easy-to-run.
+An essential procedure of sequence data is required in Next Generation Sequencing (NGS)  before these sequences are used for research in various tools or pipelines.
+These operations or preprocessing activities include discovering a particular sequence pattern, altering file format, data statistics, merging files, per-read quality control (QC), adapter trimming, quality filtering, and per-read quality cutting among others.
+To make these activities more manageable, we created a software package with a graphical user interface (GUI) that would immediately assist scientists and researchers in manipulating FASTQ data.
+ReFreshFQ is a containerized solution that is simple to install and use.

 ## ReFreshFQ can do following tasks on fastq files.